 Viviane has been an optician and optometrist since 1979.
 At the start of her career she gained experience as a contact lens fitter and low vision specialist at several university hospitals.
 Viviane then expanded her interest into the field of lens and optical technology.
 She is currently a lecturer at the University College in Brussels and senior lens expert at Hoya Lens Belgium.
 Viviane’s main passion revolves around education and troubleshooting in the field of progressive spectacle lenses, and she also enjoys teaching topics such as contact lenses and low vision.

-Since graduating with first class honours in Optometry from the Dublin Institute of Technology in 1985 John has practised in Ireland and the United Kingdom.
+Since graduating with first class honors in Optometry from the Dublin Institute of Technology in 1985 John has practiced in Ireland and the United Kingdom.
 In 2002, he was appointed a lecturer in Optometry in his alma mater, where he still teaches.
-He is a registered Optometrist with the Irish Optical Registration Board and is a member of both the Association of Optometrists, Ireland and the British College of Optometrists.
+He is a registered Optometrist with the Irish Optical Registration Board and is a member of both the Association of Optometrists, Ireland and the British College of optometrists.
 He lectures on the subject of Binocular Vision.
 In 2007 he established the Binocular Vision Clinic within the National Optometry Centre, DIT.
 John’s main professional interest is in the effect of binocular vision anomalies on educational achievement, especially in children.
-He has delivered professional development lectures and workshops on the topics of accommodative and vergence anomalies in Ireland, mainland Europe and Africa.
+He has delivered professional development lectures and workshops on the topics of accommodative and vergence anomalies in Ireland, mainland Europe, and Africa.